lperamo/otra/doc/contributing/php.md

     }
     ```

-  Here, there is no need for documentation.
+  Here, there is no need for a documentation.

 - Always type the variables and put a return type